Appsenal/Outlook-Enigma/README.md

  When you entered a valid decryption key to Outlook Enigma form.
  ![Valid decryption key](https://github.com/Appsenal/Outlook-Enigma/blob/main/media/correct-decryption-key.png)

+ The "Compose Email from Result" will allow you to create new email containing the value of the Result textbox.

  You can freely use or modify it if you find it useful as long as it is within the Permission, Conditions and Limitations of the GNU General Public License v3.0.